Sociology (SYG)

 Prerequisites: Appropriate test scores in reading and writing or exemption from placement testing and admission to the EFSC Honors Program

-General Education Category: Social/Behavioral General Ed, Social Science CORE COURSE
+General Education Category: Social/Behavioral General Ed

 SYG 2010 Social Problems